Website Manager

 The Immediate Past President may serve as a committee member and may be delegated duties as required.

-J. The Scheduling Coordinator will have primary responsibility of the scheduling of all practices, regular season games and post season tournament games.
+J. The Scheduling Coordinator will have primary responsibility for the scheduling of all practices, regular

 The Scheduling Coordinator has the responsibility of coordinating with other outside organizations.

-The Scheduling Coordinator will work with the Umpire Coordinator to ensure any make-up and postponed games are adequately staffed with umpires.
+The Scheduling Coordinator will work with the Umpire Coordinator to ensure any make-up and postponed

-The Scheduling Coordinator will obtain blackout dates and non-MBSA team field requests and give practice and game schedule information to the Mokena Park District office.
+The Scheduling Coordinator will obtain blackout dates and non-MBSA team field requests and give practice and

-K. The Uniform Coordinator will have primary responsibility for the procurement, distribution, and collection of uniforms as required.
+K. The Uniform Coordinator will have primary responsibility for the procurement, distribution, and collection of

 The Uniform Coordinator will advise the Treasurer on matters pertaining to the budgeting for uniforms.
-Upon receipt of the annual operating budget from the Treasurer, the Uniform Coordinator shall have primary purchasing authority for uniforms.
+Upon

-The Uniform Coordinator will be responsible for issuing uniforms to the Division Coordinators for distribution to the individual teams and receiving back such non-consumable items at the end of the season.
+The Uniform Coordinator will be responsible for issuing uniforms to the Division Coordinators for distribution to

-The Uniform Coordinator will provide support to the Team Managers throughout the season with regard to replacement or additional uniforms.
+The Uniform Coordinator will provide support to the Team Managers throughout the season with regard to

 The Uniform Coordinator will be responsible for all surplus uniforms.

-The Uniform Coordinator will have primary responsibility for purchasing trophies and plaques (as described in Article 13) as needed for each team and sponsors.
+The Uniform Coordinator will have primary responsibility for purchasing trophies (as described in Article 13) as

-L. The Communications Coordinator will have primary responsibility for timely publishing and delivery of MBSA Communications via email and social media.
+L. The Communications Coordinator will have primary responsibility for timely publishing and delivery of

-The Communications Coordinator will have primary responsibility for creating goodwill in the community by providing information on MBSA events to the participants, sponsors and the community through reporting of as much MBSA information as possible.
+providing information on MBSA events to the participants, sponsors and the community through reporting of as

-M. Baseball/Softball Umpire Coordinators will have responsibility to obtain the proper number of umpires to fill positions for all games at the Pinto level and above.
+M. Baseball/Softball Umpire Coordinators will have responsibility to obtain the proper number of umpires to

-The Umpire Coordinators functions include the initial treatment of grievances, protests, and complaints and the submission of such items to the Grievance Committee when specific resolution cannot be obtained.
+and the submission of such items to the Incident Report Committee when specific resolution cannot be

 The Umpire Coordinators can assign umpires through an outside service.